giuseppemag/presentations/blp/strategic/2024/recap tasks until and after 1 october.md

 # Before 1/10
 FI dashboard in web2.0
 web1.9 dashboard cards
-web1.9 dashboard configuration for FI memory leak dashboard performance
+configuration for FI
+memory leak
+dashboard performance

 ---

 # After 1/10
-new view of all tables
+new view for all tables
 details forms: either restyle or redesign+rebuild new defaulting system new configuration system